ilanberen/ilanberen/README.md

 Hi everyone, I'm Ilan.
 I'm an economics major with a minor in Quantative Data Analytics at Michigan State Unversity.
-My interests lie in Data Analytics and Data Science.
+My interests lie in Data Analytics, Econometrics and Data Science.
 I love working with and learning about data in any capacity.
 Outside of those interests, I love hiking and being outside, learning about economic development and global markets and spending time with friends and family.